Scope-enhanced Compositional Semantic Parsing for DRT: Introduction

 With the availability of the broad-coverage Parallel Meaning Bank \citep[PMB; ][]{abzianidze-etal-2017-parallel}, DRT has become an active target for the development of semantic parsing methods.
 The current state of the art is held by purely neural seq2seq models \citep{zhang-etal-2024-gaining}.
 However, due to the structural complexity of typical DRT representations, these models do not always generate well-formed meaning representations.
 They also struggle on long sentences; length generalization is a known challenge for transformers in semantic parsing settings \citep{hupkes2020compositionality,yao-koller-2022-structural}.
 Existing compositional semantic parsers for DRT significantly lag behind the seq2seq models in terms of parsing accuracy.

 In this paper, we introduce the \emph{AMS parser}, an accurate compositional DRT parser.
 The AMS parser extends the AM parser \citep{groschwitz-etal-2018-amr}, which predicts meaning representations compositionally and has achieved high accuracy across a range of sembanks \citep{lindemann-etal-2019-compositional, weissenhorn-etal-2022-compositional}.
 The AM parser by itself struggles to predict structural nesting in DRT.
-The key challenge is to predict \emph{scope:} how to assign each atomic formula in Fig.~\ref{fig:drsdrg} to one of the three boxes.
-Differences in scope assignment affect the represented meaning significantly.
+The key challenge is to predict \emph{scope}: how to assign each atomic formula in Fig.~\ref{fig:drsdrg} (top) to one of the three boxes which represent scope at different levels.
+These boxes, which will be explained further in Section~\ref{drt_theory}, play a key role in organizing the logical relationships in DRT.
+More specifically, in DRT, these boxes, or scope, govern where discourse referents (like individuals or events) and logical operators (such as negation and quantifiers) are valid or accessible within the structure.
+This is essential for understanding the meaning of sentences, especially in NLP tasks that rely on correct interpretation of negation, quantification, and discourse relations.

 The technical contribution of this paper is to extend the AM parser with an innovative mechanism for predicting scope.
 We train a dependency parser to predict scope relations between word tokens and project this information into the DRT representation using word-to-box alignments.
 We show that this dependency mechanism can predict correct scope assignments at very high accuracy.
 The overall parser always predicts well-formed DRT representations (in contrast to all seq2seq models) and is almost on par with the best models in parsing accuracy.
 On the PMB TestLong split, which contains particularly long sentences, it outperforms all other DRT parsers that are trained on the PMB gold dataset.
 Thus, the strength of the AMS parser is its ability to remain accurate as sentences grow complex.